Kate Mulgrew: Star Trek: Voyager (1994–2001)

 I'm proud of it.
 It was difficult; it was hard work.
 I'm proud of the work because I think I made some minor difference in women in science.
 I grew to really love Star Trek: Voyager, and out of a cast of nine, I've made three great friends, I managed to raise two children.
 I think, "It's good.
 I used myself well."

 Speaking about the best and worst part about playing a Star Trek captain, she said:

 The best thing was simply the privilege and the challenge of being able to take a shot at the first female captain, transcending stereotypes that I was very familiar with.
 I was able to do that in front of millions of viewers.
 That was a remarkable experience—and it continues to resonate.
 The downside of that is also that it continues to resonate, and threatens to eclipse all else in one's long career if one does not up the ante and stay at it, in a way that may not ordinarily be necessary.
 I have to work at changing and constantly reinventing myself in a way that probably would not have happened had Star Trek not come along.
 I knew that going in, and I think that all of the perks attached to this journey have been really inexpressively great.
 So the negatives are small.

-During Voyager, Mulgrew also played the role of Titania in the animated series Gargoyles (along with fellow Star Trek actors Marina Sirtis and Jonathan Frakes) and Victoria Riddler in the television film Riddler's Moon.
+During Voyager, Mulgrew also played Titania in the animated series Gargoyles (with fellow Star Trek actors Marina Sirtis and Jonathan Frakes) and Victoria Riddler in the television film Riddler's Moon.

-After Voyager and her subsequent Star Trek appearances finished, Mulgrew has continued to appear at various Star Trek conventions and events around the world.
+Since Voyager and her subsequent Star Trek appearances, Mulgrew has appeared at Star Trek conventions and events around the world.

-Mulgrew returned to the role of Janeway as a training hologram in the series Star Trek: Prodigy.
+She returned to voice the role of Janeway as a training hologram and the real Vice-Admiral Janeway (commanding the USS Dauntless and USS Voyager-A) in the animated series Star Trek: Prodigy.